rafatower/curriculum/projects/01_project_maquetador.md

 - The page should be uploaded to github from the beggining.
 - Students should be able to explain EVERY PIECE OF CODE, meaning they have coded everything and not copy pasted material without understanding.
+- The website has to include the maximum amount of elements we have seen in [HTML and CSS curriculum](https://github.com/mfrcodingproject/curriculum) as possible.
+    - Structural HTML elements
+    - A good use of HTML attributes
+    - Link between pages
+    - Forms
     - HTML should be semantic and valid.
-- The website has to include the maximum amount of elements we have seen in [HTML and CSS curriculum](https://github.com/mfrcodingproject/curriculum) as possible.
+    - Adequate use of CSS selectors
+    - Adequate use of CSS margins, paddings, borders...etc.
+    - Use the CSS cascade and inheritance.
+    - Use flexbox, and positioning: a sticky menu, an absolute buttons...etc.
+    - Your website should be responsive, and work well in mobiles or tablets.
+    - Add some transitions or animations to improve user experience

 ## How to start